Public Interest Disclosures (PID) is the reporting of improper conduct within local government, state public sector and public universities.

 The PID Act provides legal protections against workplace reprisals.
 However, all disclosures must adhere to the Procedures and be made through the appropriate channels.

-If you wish to lodge a Public Interest Disclosure, please contact the Town’s Senior Governance Officer on (08) 9383 6600 or at firstname.lastname@example.org
+If you wish to lodge a Public Interest Disclosure, please contact the Town’s Public Interest Disclosure (PID) Officer’s on (08) 9383 6600 or at firstname.lastname@example.org